OnlyBelter/onlybelter.github.io/_pages/about.md

 [//]: # (In my spare time, I like reading, watching movies and jogging.
 I also enjoy photography.)
 Hi, I'm Xin Xiong.

-As a bioinformatics researcher, my fervor lies in unraveling the intricate mechanisms governing cellular operations through computational tools, such as machine learning, statistical physics, and bio-network analysis.
-My aim is to decode these complexities and attain a comprehensive understanding of their functions.
+[//]: # (As a bioinformatics researcher, my fervor lies in unraveling the intricate mechanisms governing cellular operations through computational tools, such as machine learning, statistical physics, and bio-network analysis.
+My aim is to decode these complexities and attain a comprehensive understanding of their functions.)

 I am currently a Ph.D. student in the Department of Physics at [Hong Kong Baptist University](https://www.hkbu.edu.hk/) under the mentorship of [Prof. Liang Tian](https://physics.hkbu.edu.hk/people/tian-liang), beginning in October 2021.
 My main area of research involves devising innovative methodologies and tools for analyzing multi-omics data, with a particular focus on addressing fundamental questions in the field of tumor biology.